JamaSoftware/UploadAttachments/README.md

 # Jama Software

 Jama Software is the definitive system of record and action for product development.
 The company’s modern requirements and test management solution helps enterprises accelerate development time, mitigate risk, slash complexity and verify regulatory compliance.
 More than 600 product-centric organizations, including NASA, Boeing and Caterpillar use Jama to modernize their process for bringing complex products to market.
 The venture-backed company is headquartered in Portland, Oregon.
-For more information, visit jamasoftware.com.
+For more information, visit https://jamasoftware.com.

-Please visit dev.jamasoftware.com for additional resources and join the discussion in our community community.jamasoftware.com.
+Please visit dev.jamasoftware.com for additional resources and join the discussion in our community https://community.jamasoftware.com

 # Upload Attachments via REST API

 Jama is designed to allow for great flexibility of content, making it the ultimate definition of a system of record.
 While many of our customers are busy tapping away at the keyboard, they are often associating their content with documents, images, graphs, tables, equations, and so much more.
 External documents and images are referred to as attachments in Jama.

 This project is a starting point for users interested in automating the upload and download of attachment files using Jama's RESTful API.
+You can read more about the process of creating and uploading attachments [here](https://community.jamasoftware.com/blogs/iman-bilal/2017/08/29/attachments-attachments-attachments).

 Please note that these scripts are distributed as-is as an example and will likely require modification to work for your specific use-case.